Iva-Raju/PetPulse/README.md

-#PetPulse – AI-Based Pet Health Monitoring
-Developed an AI-based system to detect stress and wounds in pets using audio and video analysis, leveraging CNN-LSTM models for vocal stress detection and YOLOv8 for wound detection.
+Developed an AI-based system named PetPulse to detect stress and wounds in pets using audio and video analysis, leveraging CNN-LSTM models for vocal stress detection and YOLOv8 for wound detection.
 Integrated multimodal AI techniques to enable automated and efficient pet health monitoring.
+Also give alert and recommendations based on the output.